DPhi-Space/FSCompose/docs/2.Setup/README.md

   ]
 }
 ```

+> ⚠️⚠️ If you wish to use FSCompose with no device attached, leave the devices entry empty, as shown below.
+Otherwise, the FSCompose will try to attach the device specified to your Container and it will fail to launch it if the device does not exist.
+>
+> ```
+> "devices": [],
+> ```

 To start the local deployment of DPhi Space Flight Software (FS), first login to our private Docker Registry.
 Use the login credentials provided by email for the Docker Registry: